 - Legal defense coverage to provide counsel or bail if you become detained following a wreck.

-- Medical payments insurance in case you get hurt and face medical bills
+- Medical Expenses in case you get hurt and face medical bills

 - Gap insurance

 - Accessories and Safety Gear